chrisgschon/docker-for-ds/README.md

 *Builds the images with docker-compose.yml acting as the configuration*

 ```docker-compose up -d```

 *Spins up the containers*

 ```docker-compose exec app bash```

-*Run bash from inside the 'app' container*
+*Runs bash from inside the 'app' container*

 You will be inside the container's terminal now, run: